nrdave/dotfiles/README.md

-In general, this config just sets up the necessary stuff - using tabs and tab width of 4, absolute line numbers, mouse support, filetype detection, cursor underline, and using my personal color scheme - see the Neovim section for more.
+In general, this config just sets up the necessary stuff - using tabs and tab width of 4, absolute line numbers, mouse support, filetype detection, cursor underline, vim's native file searching, and using my personal color scheme - see the Neovim section for more.

 Unlike my Neovim config, which I plan to eventually make pretty fancy, my vim config is gonna stay simple.